stellar/django-polaris/README.md

 You can check the project's roadmap [here](https://github.com/stellar/stellar-anchor-server/milestones).

+## Running the project locally with Docker
+The project can be run via Docker Compose.
+We recommend this approach for easier use.
+1. Install Docker Compose following the appropriate instructions [here](https://docs.docker.com/compose/install/)
+1. Build the Docker image, from the root directory: `docker-compose build`
+1. Run the Docker image, from the root directory: `docker-compose up`

-## Running the project locally
+## Running the project locally without Docker

 This project was built using Pipenv.
+If you do not want to install Docker, here is another route, involving individually installing components.

 1. Install pipenv: `$ brew install pipenv` (on macOS)
 1. Install redis: `$ brew install redis` (on macOS)